 Maxwell's equations are reviewed.
 From Maxwell's equations, the solutions for plane electromagnetic waves in free space, plasmas, nonconductors and conductors are derived with an emphasis on behaviour at interfaces, including transmission, reflection and refraction, magnetic circuits, guided waves, and antenna theory.
-Prerequisite: PHYS 2113, 3253, MATH 2023 or 2753, 2723 or 2013.
+Prerequisite(s): PHYS 2113, PHYS 3253, MATH 2023 or MATH 2753, MATH 2723 or MATH 2013.